IsaiahDuarte/SharpTree/README.md

 ## Features

 - **PowerShell Integration**: Easily importable into PowerShell 5.1 or 7 scripts for automation and scripting tasks.
-- **Multi-Targeted**: Compatible with both modern .NET environments (.NET 8) and legacy systems via .NET 4.8 for PowerShell 5.1.
+- **Multi-Targeted**: Compatible with both modern .NET environments (.NET 8) and legacy systems via .NET 4.8 Framework for PowerShell 5.1.

 ## Prerequisites